-Consumer math is a field of mathematics, which shows you how to use your basic math skills to real life situations such as buying a car, budgeting your money, investing, paying taxes, etc...
+Consumer math is a field of mathematics, which shows you how to use your basic math skills to real life situations such as buying a car, budgeting your money, investing, paying taxes, getting a mortgage, etc...

-Here is what you should expect from the lessons
+Here is what you should expect from these lessons about consumer mathematics.

 Topics will be added on a regular basic.
-Stay tune for updates!
+Please stay tune for updates!

-Learn how about some basic math skills in calculating your mortgage loans.
+Learn about some important basic math skills that you need to know in calculating your mortgage loans.

 Real state tax